hightechu/hightechu-academy-project-fantasticblackberry/project.md

 ## Project Audience

-the audience would be the average person looking to save money, most likely, adults
+the audience would be your average consumer looking to save money, most likely, adults

 ## Project Inspiration